mila-ai4h/rag_tool/README.md

     - Return similarity scores along with each chunk returned by the /query and /answer endpoints
     - /query and /answer endpoints can filter by tags, source_id, page_number
     - /query and /answer endpings can modify the top_k chunks returned
-    - Remove Langgraph example script?
+    - Remove Langgraph example script

 ## Backlog: